Lost in translation: Exposing hidden compiler optimization opportunities: Related Work

 \section{Related Work}

 Auto-tuning of compiler optimizations has emerged in the last decade, taking two main forms; iterative and machine-learning-based (MLB) compilation~\cite{Boyle:2018,Ashouri:survey}.
-Typically, the aim is to find new optimization sequences that can outperform what the standard compiler optimization levels can achieve in terms of effective resource usage on an architecture; the resource of interest being execution time, energy consumption or memory usage (code size).
+Typically, the aim is to find new optimization sequences that can outperform what the standard compiler optimization levels can achieve in terms of effective resource usage for a particular program and architecture; the resource of interest being execution time, energy consumption or memory usage (code size).
 The motivation for automatic tuning is that the possible optimization configuration space is too large to be explored in practice, and thus, hidden optimization opportunities can exist within that space.
-These can outperform the standard optimization levels for a specific architecture or programming language.
 For example, GCC v4.7 has $2^{82}$ possible optimization combinations~\cite{Pallister2015}, not counting the possible values of quantitative parameters.
 The concept of common architecture-independent optimizers, while helping compiler developers in supporting more programming languages and more architectures, has the adverse effect of preventing high-level optimizations from matching target architectures' quantitative characteristics.
 This can produce suboptimal executables in terms of efficiently using a specific architecture's resources.